 How to Teach VIPKid Level 2

-- Unit 2– VIPKid classroom technology, school vocabulary
+- Unit 2– VIPKid classroom tech, school vocab

-- Unit 3– Introduction to pronouns, more school content, more & fewer
+- Unit 3– Intro to pronouns, school, more/fewer

-- Unit 4– People in my family, things in my home, equal or not equal
+- Unit 4– Family, home, equal or not equal

 - Unit 6– Shapes, foods, food words

 - Unit 11– Weather, weight measurement

 - Unit 12– Britain, unit review